-- Injury or illness of the student

-- Death of a relative

-- Other mitigating circumstances (including but not limited to serious illness and injury which require extended recovery time or significant improvement, the death or serious illness of an immediate family member or significant trauma in the student's life that impairs the student's emotional and/or physical health).
+- Injury or illness of the student - Death of a relative - Other mitigating circumstances (including but not limited to serious illness and injury which require extended recovery time or significant improvement, the death or serious illness of an immediate family member or significant trauma in the student's life that impairs the student's emotional and/or physical health).

-Supporting documentation must also be included with the appeal (if applicable), for example, doctor statements, injury reports, death certificate of relative, and any other information that will help explain the reason for the appeal.
+The appeal must include supporting documentation, such as doctor's statements, injury reports, death certificate of relative, and any other relevant information to explain the reason for the appeal.